 The principal accounting policies adopted in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all years presented, except for the following:
+These policies have been consistently applied to all years presented, unless disclosed otherwise.

 (a) Basis of preparation

 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board and the requirements of the Companies Act, 2015.